pbierkortte/sql-server-to-snowflakedw-python/README.md

-Migrate data from SQL Server into Snowflake using python.
+Migrate data from SQL Server into Snowflake using Python.

 ## Assumptions
 * You have some knowledge of